Geophysical survey

 This is a profile of a buried river channel that ran across a REC study area when it was dry land, but has infilled with seafloor sediments.

-Marine magnetometryis a geophysical survey technique, which measures magnetic changes.
-It is useful for locating metal shipwrecks. is different from the previous techniques.
+Marine magnetometry is different from the previous techniques.
 It does not use soundwaves but detects variations in the Earth’s total magnetic field.

 The variations in the magnetic field are caused by the presence of ferrous (iron) material on or under the seafloor.
 Marine magnetic surveying has become a standard technique for mapping the location of ferrous material on the seabed.
 In particular it is used by archaeologists to detect ship and aircraft wrecks.